threenary/threenary/README.md

 ### 💬 But I am also interested in:
 - Software Engineering best practices
-- Growing products and teams
+- Agile methodologies and eXtremme Programming
-- Agile and team dynamics
+- Growing products and teams dynamics
 - Communication and collaboration patterns in Sofware Development Teams
 - Story telling
 <br>